Ten reasons why South Norwood is one of the best places to live in London

 1. Stanley Halls: Stanley Halls was designed, built and funded by local inventor and philanthropist Sir William Stanley between 1903 and 1911.
 Today, thanks to local groups, Stanley Halls has once again become the hub of the community hosting theatre workshops, weekly shows, live music and film nights.
 To book please visit: www.stanleyhalls.org.uk

 4. Sherlock Holmes: Sir Arthur Conan Doyle, the author of Sherlock Holmes, lived in South Norwood.
-Following his death in 1920 his house still stands on Tennison Road displaying its legendary blue plague.
+Following his death in 1920, his house still stands on Tennison Road displaying its legendary blue plaque.

 6. Selhurst Park: The home of football in South London, Selhurst Park was opened in 1924 and has undergone a number of transformations.
 It is now set to be redeveloped after Crystal Palace secured promotion to the Premier League.